What is Google Pagespeed and Best ways To Improve

-As many people may think, Google Pagespeed Insights inst a direct ranking factor.
-It’s meant to be a tool to aid website owners in seeing what(if anything) they needed to adjust to make their sites to be more mobile-friendly, according to Google.
+It’s a tool meant to aid website owners in seeing what(if anything) they need to adjust to make their sites more mobile-friendly, according to Google.

-It is from the early Google update in 2018 when it announced that its algorithms would begin to consider the ‘page speed’ of sites as a ranking factor for mobile.
+The tool is from Google’s Search update in 2018, which would begin to consider the “page speed” of sites as a ranking factor for mobile.
 It has been a factor for desktops since 2010.

-As of 2022, the Google Pagespeed tool runs on Lighthouse, which is an open-source app that analyzes web apps and web pages, collecting modern performance metrics and insights on developer best practices.
+As of 2023, Pagespeed runs on Lighthouse, which is an open-source app that analyzes web apps/pages, collecting modern performance metrics and insights on developer best practices.

 With the new Core Web Vitals update, a direct ranking factor alongside other Page Experience requirements, website owners will need to complement Pagespeed with other tools to measure their Core Web Vitals data.